jacobxjennings/Pewlett_Hackard_Analysis/README.md

     ON ce.emp_no = de.emp_no
     GROUP BY de.dept_no;

+## Deliverables

+**Retirement Titles:** This query merges data from the employees and titles tables into retirement titles.
+They are joined together by the employee number column and query based on employees born between 1952 and 1955.

+**Unique Titles:** The query above does not exclude employees that are no longer working for the company.
+Additional, it includes duplicate entries.
+Therefore, this new table contain the titles for all current employees using SELECT DISTINCT to delete duplicate entries.

 ## Summary
 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?